maxim-xu/maxim-xu.github.com/_posts/2018-02-10-japan-trip.md

  <img alt="Tokyo" src="{{ site.baseurl }}/public/images/japan2018/tt02.jpg" />
 </figure>

-For westerners, Michael Pronko's _[Motions and Moments](https://www.goodreads.com/book/show/28923865-motions-and-moments)_ offers a great POV into the daily urban life of Tokyo.
+For Westerners, Michael Pronko's _[Motions and Moments](https://www.goodreads.com/book/show/28923865-motions-and-moments)_ offers a great POV into the daily urban life of Tokyo.
 As a Chinese, I enjoyed trying to immerse myself into the city, and imagine that I actually live here.
 I tried so much that I got tired of taking photos like a tourist, which I am.
  Now I am regretting.